nagaraj-hwp/nagaraj-hwp/README.md

-## Hi, I'm Nagaraj Python Developer 👨‍💻
+## Hi, I'm Nagaraj Software Development Engineer 👨‍💻

 - 🔭 I’m currently working on Python, C and Shell related back end modules for a aviation domain product.
 - 🐳 I have hands on experience on containerization using Docker.